 The smaller strings make it hard for beginners to get a good hit.

 Offers big bounce and power for beginners learning the game.
-Durable alloy constructions lasts over time.
-Head light design gives players more control.
+Durable alloy construction lasts over time.
+Head-light design gives players more control.
 Terrific value for the price.

 Heavy racquet may tire out some arms.
 Players who develop quickly may want to upgrade.